HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 According to McGee, connective tissues made of elastin and reticulin don't break down during cooking, but collagen turns into soft gelatin.
 It is this conversion from collagen to gelatin that renders the tough old brisket into the tender barbecue we enjoy so much.

-Barbecue experts with years of cooking experience say a brisket is done when it's "fork tender", meaning that a fork or a probe thermometer goes in and out of the meat with little resistance.
-The problem is that both a properly cooked brisket and an overcooked one with both be "fork tender".
-For most folks like you and me, it's best to rely on internal meat temperature to determine when a brisket is properly cooked.
+Barbecue experts with years of cooking experience say a brisket is done when it’s “fork tender” or “probe tender”, meaning that a fork or a probe thermometer goes in and out of the meat with little resistance.
+The problem is that both a properly cooked brisket and an overcooked one will both be “fork tender”.
+For most folks like you and me, it’s best to rely on internal meat temperature to determine when a brisket is properly cooked.

-What most everyone does agree on is that a properly cooked slice of brisket should pull apart easily, while still maintaining good texture.
+What most everyone agrees on is that a properly cooked slice of brisket should pull apart easily, while still maintaining good texture.
 An overcooked slice will fall apart when picked up.

-How long will it take to cook brisket to 180-205°F?
-As a rough estimate, figure 1-1/2 hours per pound based on the post-trimmed weight.
-Remember, this is only an estimate--it may take more or less time, depending on the thickness of the brisket, the amount of connective tissue that needs to be converted to gelatin, the temperature of the cooker, weather conditions, and the number of times you open the cooker for turning and basting.
+How long will it take to cook brisket to 200-205°F?
+As a rough estimate, assuming a cooker temp of 225-250°F, figure 1 hour to 1 hour 30 minutes per pound for a whole, packer brisket weighing 12 pounds after trimming any excess fat.
+Remember, this is only an estimate—it may take more or less time, depending on the thickness of the brisket, the amount of connective tissue that needs to be converted to gelatin, the temperature of the cooker, weather conditions, the number of times you open the cooker for turning and basting, and whether you foil the meat during cooking.

 Where To Measure Internal Temperature

 I get confusing temperature readings in the point end of a brisket, probably because of all the fat and connective tissue.
 Your best bet is to measure the internal temp in the flat section.
-Insert an instant-read or probe thermometer into the middle of the flat from the side of the brisket--not from the top.
-This picture shows how to place a Polder probe into a brisket.
+Insert an instant-read thermometer or probe thermometer into the middle of the flat from the side of the brisket—not from the top.

 Cook Fat-Side Up Or Fat-Side Down?